 Round 6: [k2, p12, pm, k2, p20, pm] – repeat twice.

 Round 7-16: repeat in the same way alternating rounds with and without increases.

 Round 17: In the next round we are going to bind off shoulders’ stitches, binding off also one stitch from one raglan line and 1 stitch from another raglan line.
-K1, BO raglan st, should sts and one more raglan stitch, knit all stitches of the front part and knit one raglan st, and repeat again binding of shoulder sts and knitting back part.
+K1, BO raglan st, shoulder sts and one more raglan stitch, knit all stitches of the front part and knit one raglan st, and repeat again binding of shoulder sts and knitting back part.

 32 sts front part.